VAV 2021 - How to do your web site

 * Video: easiest is to embed a YouTube or Vimeo clip in a webpage (copy/paste the necessary code).
 Similar for audio: embed a SoundCloud audio file in a webpage.
 YouTube, Vimeo, Soundcloud take care of the necessary conversion into different formats.
 You do not need to host the files yourself.

-* Embedding video and/or audio that you host yourself is becoming a lot easier with HTML5, the new and very powerful (but not yet standard) version of HTML.
+* Embedding video and/or audio that you host yourself is becoming a lot easier with HTML5, a newer and very powerful version of HTML (the use of which for audio, animation, video however does ask for a bit of '(java)scripting' / 'programming' experience).

 5. Transferring your web site via ftp to your hosting server